grunnt/grunnt.github.io/content/projects/java4k.md

 Java4K was an online competition in which game programmers would try to create the best game possible in Java.
 I made three small games for this contest.

-# Where to play

-You can download a playable version of the three games here (TODO).

 # My submissions

 I wrote three tiny games for the 2012 and 2013 contests (one of which was improved and resubmitted a year later):